-On International Museum Day (May 18, 2026), the Capital Museum will launch a blockbuster exhibition called "Maize, Gold, Jaguars — A Grand Exhibition of Ancient Mayan and Andean Civilizations", as part of the museum's "Exchange and Mutual Learning among World Civilizations" (世界文明交流互鉴) series.
-This stunning exhibition will break records in the history of the museum, for both the number of exhibits and the scale of cooperating institutions.
+On this year's International Museum Day (May 18, 2026), the Capital Museum will launch a blockbuster exhibition called "Maize, Gold, Jaguars—A Grand Exhibition of Ancient Mayan and Andean Civilizations", as part of the museum's "Exchange and Mutual Learning among World Civilizations" (世界文明交流互鉴) series.
+This stunning exhibition will break records in the museum’s history in terms of both the number of exhibits and the scale of collaborating institutions.

-Early bird tickets for the exhibition, each priced at 88 yuan, will be available until May 8.
-Tickets can be purchased via the official WeChat account and mini-program of the Capital Museum.
+Tickets for the exhibition can be purchased via the official WeChat account and mini-program of the Capital Museum.
+Early bird tickets, priced at 88 yuan, will be available until May 8.

-As Beijing's first-ever exhibition on Mayan and Andean civilizations so far, it will feature immersive experiences and a cohesive narrative, covering three major exhibition halls and other public spaces at the Capital Museum, with a total area of nearly 10,000 square meters, making it the largest exhibition in the museum's history.
-About 800 precious cultural relics spanning 3,000 years of history will offer visitors an immersive cultural feast showcasing the Mayan and Andean civilizations.
+The exhibition is distinguished by citywide collaboration, museum-wide integration, immersive experiences throughout visitor journey, and a cohesive narrative.
+It will cover three major halls and public spaces of the Capital Museum, totaling nearly 10,000 square meters, making it the largest exhibition in the museum's history.
+About 800 precious, rare artifacts spanning 3,000 years will offer visitors a deep dive into the Mayan and Andean civilizations.

 The exhibition, unprecedented in scale and rich in highlights, is divided into three sections.

-Building on previous touring exhibitions, this section has assembled an additional collection of cultural relics from Mexico, with 90 percent of them on display in Beijing for the first time.
+Building on previous touring exhibitions, this section has assembled an additional collection of artifacts from Mexico, 90 percent of which are on display in Beijing for the first time.

 1.png